ethereum/devp2p/discv5/discv5-theory.md

 Registration responses may include auxiliary ENRs selected from the registrar's view of the service table.
-The advertiser may use these ENRs to update its advertise table `B(s)` after validating the ENRs, checking TopDisc capability, and applying local TopDisc usability policy.
+The advertiser may use these ENRs to update its advertise table `B(s)` after validating the ENRs, checking TopDisc capability, and applying local usability policy.
 The recommended auxiliary-ENR selection rule is described in [Auxiliary ENR Selection](#auxiliary-enr-selection).

 ### Renewal